laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 ---
-title: "Cave Entrance: Part 2"
+title: "Cavern Entrance: Part 2"
 date: "2020-03-30"
-description: "A bigger set piece with modular, themed stone pieces"
+description: "The journey continues"
 featuredImage: "./tunnel-base-and-arch.jpg"
 ---

 I printed out some oversized concentric circles to cut out and use as templates.
-There were at least 3 sheets printed out before this one, I had a tough time getting the scale right.
+This is the fourth or fifth printout after trying out the size several times.
+I had a tough time getting the scale right.

 ![steps-template](steps-template.jpg)